roberd13/insights-tutorial/README.md

 ## Prerequisites

-* A computer running MacOSX, Linux or Linux Virtual Machine
+* A computer running MacOSX, Linux or a Linux Virtual Machine

 * Basic understanding of Docker images and containers.